-This works exceptionally well for retail products in your salon or spa.
-By creating different-sized or additional packages, you can make your old packs seems like a bargain, even at the new price.
-For example, imagine you were selling five products for £/€/$100, but you need to raise that price to £/€/$120.
-By creating additional 3-products retail packs for £/€/$80, you make the 5-pack seem like a deal – even at its newly increased price.
-Clever, right?
+Creating different-sized or additional packages can help make your old packs seems like a bargain, even at the new price.
+Let’s say you were selling five products for $100, but need to raise that price to $120.
+By creating additional 3-products retail packs for $80, you make the 5-pack seem like a deal, even at its newly increased rate.

 6. Just do it

-8. Thank your clients & celebrate your stylists or therapists
+7. Thank your clients & celebrate your stylists or therapists

 Sarah Schupp, from UniversityParent, explains: “The first thing I do when I increase prices is say thank you to customers.
 I sincerely express my appreciation for the risk they took on me, and then I’m transparent with them about why I need to raise prices.
 I make sure they understand why we’re asking for more money and why our product is worth more now than when they started.
 It doesn’t always work, but most customers tend to be understanding.”

-9. Make yourself available to chat
+8. Make yourself available to chat